Swayzes/Advertiser-Adversaries/README.md

   - Check if the resulted detections are accurate compared to manual input
 5. Evaluate on New Videos
   - Test it out on new videos without using sponsor

+Extra Stuff
   - See if we can submit to sponsor block (DO NOT DO THIS IF IT SUCKS)
+  - Make it an actual extension (Use firefox cos chrome sucks)